 The hack to being "secure" isn't about being "better" than the girl (or guy) next to you.

-It comes from basing your identity on His unchanging attitude towards you, not mans opinion of you!
+It comes from basing your identity on His unchanging attitude towards you, not man’s opinion of you!

 Psalm 139:13 (The Message) “You formed my innermost being.
-Shaping me delicately “inside” and my intricate “outside”, And wove them all together in my mother’s womb.
+Shaping me delicately “inside” and my intricate “outside” and wove them all together in my mother’s womb.
 I thank you, God, for making me so mysteriously complex!
 Everything you do is marvellously breathtaking.
 It simply amazes me to think about it.
 How thoroughly you know me Lord.
 You even formed every bone in my body.
-When you created me in the secret place, carefully, skillfully, shaping me from nothing to something.
+When you created me in the secret place, carefully, skilfully, shaping me from nothing to something.
 You saw who you created me to be, Before I became me!
 Before I’d ever seen the light of day.
 The number of days your planned for me were already recorded in your book.
 Every single moment you are thinking of me!”

 Whoever you are God knows you (regardless of if you know Him).
 You are not defined by your past choices, or your present circumstances.
 You are not a mistake.
 You are not second place, ugly or unwanted.
 It doesn't matter if your parents planned you, God did.
 You are here for a purpose.
 You matter and your life counts.
 Visibility does not equal value.